Nostalgic Vintage Photos That Define The 1970s

 There’s something soothing about this photo of a woman clad in a massive bronze robe trimming a skeletal, fake Christmas tree.
 Christmas today just isn’t the same as it was back in the ‘70s when trees were loud, bright, and begging to be puffed up with presents.
 Silver trees, no matter the size, bring to mind Christmas Day in a recessed living room.
 The size of the tree doesn’t really matter, it’s the warmth of the family that sits around it.
 There’s something that was so fun about Christmas in the 1970s, with everyone digging into aspics, sipping cocoa, and maybe even opening a brand new Atari.

 Hanging with the girls on a Harlem fire escape, 1978

-Middle class families fled Harlem in the 1960s, leaving people who could only afford cheap apartments and lower income housing in the area.
-Violence and drugs took over the burrow, but the residents who stayed managed to make the small area their own, filling it with character, and doing their best to be resilient in the face of disheartening loss.
-According to the New York Times, the area had one of the highest crime rates of New York City, and many of the buildings were abandoned and desolate.
-Despite all of that, families continued to live in the area, small business thrived, and there was an artistic boom.
+Middle-class families fled Harlem in the 1960s, leaving people who could only afford cheap apartments and lower-income housing in the area.
+Violence and drugs took over the borough, but the residents who stayed managed to make the small area their own, filling it with character, and doing their best to be resilient in the face of disheartening loss.
+According to the New York Times, the area had one of the highest crime rates in New York City, and many of the buildings were abandoned and desolate.
+Despite all of that, families continued to live in the area, small businesses thrived, and there was an artistic boom.
 It was impossible to keep Harlem down.

 Put 'em in the high, this is a stick up